-V. BREACH REPORTING AND NOTIFICATION RESPONSIBILITY
+IV.
+BREACH REPORTING AND NOTIFICATION RESPONSIBILITY

-Upon disclosure of NDNH information from OCSE to SSA, SSA is the responsible party in the event of a confirmed or suspected breach of the information, including responsibility for any costs associated with breach mitigation and remediation.
-Immediately upon discovery, but in no case later than one hour after discovery of the incident, SSA shall report the confirmed and suspected incidents, in either electronic or physical form, to OCSE as designated in this security addendum.
-SSA is responsible for all reporting and notification activities, including but not limited to: investigating the incident; communicating with US-CERT; notifying individuals whose information is breached; notifying any third parties including the media; notifying any other public and private sector agencies involved; responding to inquiries about the breach; responding to Congressional inquiries; resolving all issues surrounding the information breach; performing any follow-up activities; correcting the vulnerability that allowed the breach; and any other activity as required by OMB M-17-12, Preparing for and Responding to a Breach of Personally Identifiable Information, and other federal law and guidance.
+Upon disclosure of NDNH information from OCSE to SSA, SSA is the responsible party in the event of a breach or suspected breach of the information.
+Whether NDNH information is in the custody of SSA or an authorized entity, immediately upon discovery but in no case later than one hour after discovery of the incident, SSA will report the breach or suspected breach to OCSE security officials and will comply with any and all OMB reporting and notification requirements and conduct all activities pertaining to such reporting and notification.
+These activities include, but are not limited to: investigating the incident; communicating with US-CERT; notifying individuals whose information is breached; notifying any third parties including the media; notifying any other public and private sector agencies involved; responding to inquiries about the breach; responding to Congressional inquiries; resolving all issues surrounding the information breach; performing any follow-up activities; correcting the vulnerability that allowed the breach; and any other activity as required by OMB M-07-16, Safeguarding Against and Responding to the Breach of Personally Identifiable Information, and other federal law and guidance.

-Policy/Requirements Traceability: US-CERT Federal Incident Notification Guidelines (April 1, 2017); OMB Circular A-130 - Appendix I; OMB M-17-12; NIST SP 800-53 Rev 4, IR-6
+Policy/Requirements Traceability: OMB Circular A130, Managing Information as a Strategic Resource; A-108, Federal Agency Responsibilities for Review, Reporting, and Publication under the Privacy Act; OMB Memorandum M-17-12, Preparing for and Responding to a Breach of Personally Identifiable Information; NIST SP 800-53 Rev 4, IR-6

-VI.
-SECURITY AUTHORIZATION
+V. SECURITY AUTHORIZATION